D-Stiv/AGCRN/readme.md

 ### Train Commands

 ```
+# train, validate and then test
+python3 model/Run.py --mode train [--device cpu]

+# only test (using a pre-trained model)
-python3 model/Run.py
+python3 model/Run.py --mode test [--device cpu]

 ```

-To replicate the results in PEMSD4 and PEMSD8 datasets, you can run the the codes in the "model" folder directly.
+To replicate the results in METR-LA, PEMSD4 and PEMSD8 datasets, you can run the the codes in the "AGCRN" folder directly.
 If you want to use the model for your own datasets, please load your dataset by revising "load_dataset" in the "lib" folder and remember tuning the learning rate (gradient norm can be used to facilitate the training).

 Please cite our work if you find useful.